shirok/Gauche-makiki/README.md

 If you're running Makiki server behind a reverse proxy, give a true value to FORWARDED.
-Then Makiki adjust SERVER_NAME, SERVER_PORT, and HTTPS cgi metavariables according to the external conneciton (between the client and the proxy server), instead of the internal connection (between the proxy and Makiki).
-It is important to produce output usnig what the client directly sees; e.g. a link to the same site must use the external hostname and port, otherwise the clinent can't follow the link.
+Then Makiki adjust SERVER_NAME, SERVER_PORT, and HTTPS cgi metavariables according to the external connection (between the client and the proxy server), instead of the internal connection (between the proxy and Makiki).
+It is important to produce output using what the client directly sees; e.g. a link to the same site must use the external hostname and port, otherwise the client can't follow the link.